-neni
+neni yougo dogorou

-komo sese
+komo sese komo sese komo sese

-yendouma ato

-yendouma ato

-yendouma ato
+yendouma ato yendouma ato yendouma ato

-ireli bolon
+ireli bolon kamba sinde kamba sinde

 The following constructions have no religious function but, the smithy excepted, are often adorned with fertility symbols, one of the major concerns in Dogon belief.
 At the founding of a village, the Togu Na and the menstruation hut are erected first.